simonambridge/RTFAP2/README.md

 To use the web service, use the following url’s.
 These will return a json representation of the data using the ReST service.

-These sample queries are served by a web service written in Java.
+The sample queries are served by a web service written in Java.
 The code for this web service is provided in the repo.
+The web service adopts a framework that separates the web, service and data access layers into individual, easily maintainable components.

 To start the web service use the command:
 ```
 $ mvn jetty:run
 ```
 To bind to a specific interface other than localhost use:
 ```
 $ mvn jetty:run -DcontactPoints=<server IP address>
 ```